jayasree1332/pandas-Projects/README.md

 # pandas-Projects

-Here i have tried to some mini projects analysis using different datasets with pandas The Analysis includes EDA - univariate & multivariate Analysis , Categorical & Numerical Analysis. concepts like Pandas Series and different plots for visualization the data.
+Here i have tried to do some mini projects- analysis using different datasets with pandas The Analysis includes EDA - univariate & multivariate Analysis , Categorical & Numerical Analysis. concepts like Pandas Series and different plots for visualization the data.